 Proofread your work carefully.
 When your submissions are sent to us, we expect to read polished work.
 Submissions that are difficult to read because of typos and misspellings may be turned down.

-We absolutely will not publish anything that is racist, sexist, hateful towards any particular group of people, needlessly profane or gory, or sexually explicit.
+We absolutely will not publish anything that is racist, sexist, homophobic, or hateful towards any particular group of people; needlessly profane or gory; or sexually explicit.
 Any submission that contains such material will be immediately declined.

 All submissions, regardless of genre, should be typed and formatted in a simple, readable font such as Times New Roman, Calibri, Georgia, or Cambria.
 Submissions may be double-spaced or single-spaced, but should be left-justified for readability.
 The exception to this rule is poetry, which may be positioned in any way to suit the poem’s form.